spoofer-ix/spoofer-ix/readme.md

 4. To run data analysis which perform IP Addresses geo location our code base supports MaxMind Geolite2 (free) and NetAcuity Edge (requires license).
 The system default is currently employing NetAcuity Edge and for that it requires to install the `CAIDA libipmeta` and `CAIDA pyIpmeta` projects (only authorized personel due to NetAcuity Edge licensing).
 However, we also provide a fallback code which uses MaxMind Geolite2 API/databases (API installed by default if you follow the instructions; the datasets you may need to look for the ones you need).
+    > Note that the usage of the distinct geolocation APIs -- Netacuity vs. Maxmind -- may cause some differences in the results.
+Small variations may appear in Figure 11 of our results.
+As we used the country level geolocation, we do not expect many differences between the two databases at this level.

 5. Sendgrid's (https://app.sendgrid.com, create a free account) email notification system.
 Update your development environment with your SENDGRID_API_KEY.
 Run the following in your shell: